Wow. When we decided that “fucked up” and “poo” would be our theme for January 2026, we didn’t expect the world to agree with us.

 Fair warning: if you don’t enjoy scatological humor, do not eat or drink when viewing this post.

 Anyway, we were drawn to Rick Veitch’sThe Maximortal because of the superhero’s bulge.
 This bizarre comic is comprised of seven-issue miniseries.
 To put it mildly, it’s a parody of Superman (and the superhero archetype).
-I dug deeper and Kveitch is a vocal critique of the Golden Age comic book industry’s exploitation of its creators.
+I dug deeper and Veitch is a vocal critique of the Golden Age comic book industry’s exploitation of its creators.

 Hence the guano, I suppose.